 Often categorized as a whale, the orca is, in fact, a dolphin.
 It is one of the largest, along with the pilot whale and the false killer whale.
-According to Whale and Dolphin Conservation, the smallest is the New Zealand dolphin and tucuxi.
+According to Whale and Dolphin Conservation, the smallest are the New Zealand dolphin and tucuxi.

 Dolphins are among the most intelligent non-human animals on the planet.
-Studies regarding their aptitude suggest that they are capable of mimicking, have self-awareness, solving problems, have empathy, and can feel grief, playfulness, and more.
+Studies regarding their aptitude suggest that they are capable of mimicking, have self-awareness, solve problems, have empathy, and can feel grief, playfulness, and more.

 Dolphins also have a variable number of teeth, ranging from 14 up to 240 in the mouth of the spinner dolphin.
-The size of their teeth, as well as the position and shape, depends on their species.
+The size of their teeth, as well as their position and shape, depends on their species.
 The majority of ocean dolphins have cone-shaped teeth used for catching fish.

 Dolphins other feed by herding.
-This means that a pod surrounds a school of fish herding them into a small group, commonly known as a bait ball.
+This means that a pod surrounds a school of fish, herding them into a small group, commonly known as a bait ball.
 Individual members swim through the group of fish, feeding as they please.
 Bottlenose dolphins, like orcas, have also been known to strand their prey on a beach to feed on it.

 Common prey includes fish, squid, and jellyfish.
 Since dolphins are found around the world, they typically eat whatever fish they come upon.
 This may depend on the time of year as well.